Youth and Families

 7th Grade – Focus on scripture, learning about the layout of the Bible and how to study scripture

-8th Grade – Talking about what others believe followed by a book study of My Faith, My Life by Jenifer Gamber.
+8th Grade – Talking about what others believe followed by a study of the catechism.
 See information on Youth Confirmation below.

 9th-12th Grades – Looking at faith in our daily life by discussing scripture and how we are still a part of the story today